Omnichannel supports the non-linear customer journey

 - The definition of omnichannel retailing

-- Data accuracy and centralized data management as the foundation of successful omnichannel retailing
+- How data management serves a the foundation of successful omnichannel retailing

 What is omnichannel retailing?